pgorod/power-todoist-card/README.md

 Labels are colorful and beautiful.
 And useful!
 Define them in Todoist app, and don't forget to pick your favorite colors there - after some time, they will be picked up by PowerTodoist-card!

-If you have a label called `abc`, for example, you can define an additional label called `abc_outline` is found in Todoist labels, then this other label color will be used (without displaying the `_outline` part) and the visuals will be different: a colored border will be shown, instead of a solid fill.
+If you have a label in Todoist called `abc_outline`, then this label color will be used to display as `abc` (without displaying the `_outline` part) and the visuals will be different: a colored border will be shown, instead of a solid fill.
+Those `_outline` suffixes will look ugly in Todoist but this adds possibilities when seen from the card.

 #### Filtering by Labels